ramankhan10/ramankhan10/README.md

 ## Angular | Oracle Pl/Sql Developer

-I am an Angular developer with one year of experience, I create dynamic web apps using HTML, CSS, JavaScript,TypeScript and Angular frameworks,I also know RESTful APIs, Git.
-I love learning new technologies and improving my skills.
-I am currently learning Oracle database and PL/SQL fundamentals.
-I am a team player, a problem solver, and a fast learner.
+Detail-oriented Angular Developer with 1+ year of experience building responsive, high-performance web applications.
+Proficient in Angular, TypeScript, and RESTful API integration, with expertise in UI frameworks like Angular Material and Bootstrap.
+Skilled in using RxJS for state management and reactive programming, and proficient with Git for version control.
+Experienced in supporting enterprise databases with Oracle PL/SQL.
+A collaborative team player adept at delivering scalable and high-performance solutions in fast-paced environments.

 ### Skills